4ms/metamodule-plugin-sdk/README.md

   - No dynamic drawing using nanovg (NVG draw commands).
 Calling these functions will still compile and run, but MetaModule does not call Widget::draw() or drawLayer(), so they'll have no effect.
 This typically means that modules with screens will just have a blank screen.
+There is support for dynamically updating text-only screens, but it requires adding a function to the rack::Module class.

   - No expander modules.
 That is, modules cannot communicate with one another.
     Modules that use an expander will always act as if the expander is not